ejwillemse/BAN313Assignments/chapter1.md

 *** =instructions

-1. Calculate the sample mean and standard deviation of the patty preparation process and assign your answers to the `x` and `sdev`.
+1. Calculate the sample mean and standard deviation of the patty preparation process and assign your answers to `x` and `sdev`.
 2. Calculate the Standard Error for the hypothesis test and assign your answer to `SE`.
 3. Calculate the T-score for the hypothesis test and assign your answer to `T_score`.
 4. Calculate the p-value for the hypothesis test and assign your answer to `p_value`.
-5. Use the p-value and the alpha value of 0.01 to conclude if the null-hypothesis should be rejected and assign you answer, which should be either `TRUE` for reject H0 and `FALSE` for do not reject H0, to `rejectH0`.
+5. Use the p-value and the alpha value of 0.01 to conclude if the null-hypothesis should be rejected and assign you answer to `rejectH0`.
+The answer which should either be `TRUE` for reject H0 and `FALSE` for do not reject H0.
 6. Confirm the results of your calculations using the `t.test()` function.

 *** =hint